noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 [?!?!]

-[Is... tap... mis.... anders..... tand.... ing...]
+[Is... tap... mis... anders... tand... ing...]

 A hoarse, faint, choppy voice that sounds like it's being desperately squeezed out... perhaps, she's using magic power to force her throat to tremble, producing a “voice-like sound”.
-It's hard to hear what she's saying....
+It's hard to hear what she's saying...
 Still, it felt like that was the most beautiful voice I ever heard.

 [Dis... wunds... ay... gat... wir... samting... aym... prawd... of.]